 - Social concern is growing in the evangelical churches.
-Pray for a thorough approach to evangelism among the marginalised.
+Pray for a thorough approach to ministry and evangelism among the marginalized.

-- Pray for unity between the Christian denominations.
+- Pray for unity among the Christian denominations.
 There has been a history of divisions over doctrine and because of personality clashes among leaders.

 - New Christians are often from Buddhist and Confucian backgrounds; pray for good teaching and helpful discipleship.

-- As North Korea begins to open up, pray for wisdom for the South Korean Church in outreach and support to defectors and Christians in the North.
+- As North Korea begins to open up, pray for wisdom for the South Korean church in outreach and support to escapees and Christians in the North.